 Ji Ma – Board Member

 Ji Ma joined the YHALE governing board in February 2021.
 Ms. Ma has been an educator and education administrator in China for many years.
 During her time in China, she helped initiate and successfully open a few different schools.
 She has served in the positions of teacher, academic director, operations manager, executive principal, and headmaster at various schools in China.

-Ji Ma came to the U.S. to further her own education.
+Ji Ma came to the U.S. to further her own education with a full scholarship.
 She has received a Master’s Degree as well as Educational Specialist Degree from Austin Peay State University.
 She also has earned credentials in Educational Leadership and English Language Learners at APSU.
 Ji Ma is also licensed as a Reading Specialist and a Chinese teacher.

 Currently, Ji Ma is pursuing her doctorate degree in Language and Literacy at Georgia State University.
 Her research focus is derived from her transnational teaching and studying experiences, which lie in cross-cultural and intercultural learning and teaching, English language learners, bilingual education, and dual-language (Mandarin-English) immersion programs.
 She has presented her scholarly work at numerous national and international platforms, including The American Council on the Teaching of Foreign Languages (ACTFL) Annual Conference, TESOL International Annual Conventions, American Association for Applied Linguistics (AAAL) Annual Conference, The American Educational Research Association (AERA) Annual Conference, The American Association of Colleges for Teacher Education (AACTE) Annual Conference and many others.
 Ji Ma is also serving as a reviewer for AERA and TESOL conference proposals as well as language and literacy academic journals.